stoically/temporary-containers/README.md

 ### Run in Firefox

 1. `npm run dev-webpack`
     * webpack watcher

-2. `web-ext run`
+2. `web-ext run -s build`
     * starts the default system Firefox, loads the Add-on and watches for changes
     * append `-p profilename` to start Firefox with a different profile
     * check `about:debugging` and click `Debug` under Temporary Container to see the console

 ### Run the tests